Kentucky Severe Storms, Tornadoes, and Flooding (DR-4008)

 September 20, 2011

-FRANKFORT, Ky. --- The Kentucky Emergency Management Agency and Federal Emergency Management Agency announce the disaster recovery center in Knox County will close at 7 p.m.
-CST on Sept.
-28.
+FRANKFORT, Ky. -- The Kentucky Emergency Management Agency and Federal Emergency Management Agency announce the disaster recovery center in Bell County will close on Sept.
+28 at 7 p.m.
+CST.

 September 16, 2011

 FRANKFORT, Ky. -- The FEMA Disaster recovery center for Perry County, located at the Perry County Senior Center, 354 Perry Park Road, will close for good at 7 p.m.
 Wednesday, Sept.
 21. Survivors can continue to get assistance with registering and other disaster-related questions: